Can I Eat Oatmeal on Keto

 70 or higher = High

 On the glycemic index, steel-cut oats come in at 55.
 As you can see from the categories above, it’s not particularly high.
-Nonetheless, it’s a little too much for the low carb keto diet because it tends to convert to sugar, raise your blood glucose, and spike your insulin - something you’re trying to avoid on keto.
+Nonetheless, it’s a little too much for the low carb keto diet because it tends to convert to sugar, raise your blood glucose, and spike your Fat Storing Hormone - something you’re trying to avoid on keto.

 Compare steel-cut oats with Instant oatmeal, which comes in at a whopping 83 on the glycemic index- and that’s even before adding the reams of sugar it nearly always comes with!

-Because instant oatmeal is more refined than steel-cut oats, it converts almost immediately to sugar in your body, very quickly raising your blood sugar and insulin to high levels.
+Because instant oatmeal is more refined than steel-cut oats, it converts almost immediately to sugar in your body, very quickly raising your blood sugar and Fat Storing Hormone to high levels.

-In other words, the higher a food ranks on the glycemic index, the worse it is for weight loss because, in the presence of persistent high insulin, you can’t lose weight.
-Insulin is the fat-storage hormone; it instructs your body to hang onto fat.
+In other words, the higher a food ranks on the glycemic index, the worse it is for weight loss because, in the presence of persistent high Fat Storing Hormone, you can’t lose weight.
+Fat Storing Hormone is the fat-storage hormone; it instructs your body to hang onto fat.
 So it defeats the purpose of going on a low carb keto diet in the first place.

 Never eat instant oatmeal!
 It’s not healthy in any way.
 Sure, it contains something called beta-glucan, which is used to treat high cholesterol, diabetes, cancer, and HIV/AIDS.
 But there’s not enough in instant oatmeal to make a difference to your health, despite what oatmeal marketers say.